dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 also incapable of passing this test, but both Llama 405B and DeepSeek V3 pass it.

-## External Test Results Across Training and Scale
+## External Test Results Across Training and Scale {#sec:eval_results}

 We wrote three variations of each of these tests, resulting in 15 tests total.
 Below, you can see the number of passing tests for each model.

-\todo{more through exploration of why?}

 ![A bar graph showing how several sizes of model perform on the high-level nullability tests](images/hl_model_results.svg){#fig:hl_scale}

 In [@Fig:hl_scale], we can see the number of passing tests for each model.
-We can see that generally models get better with scale.
+We can see that, generally speaking, models get better with scale.
-\todo{I don't think this footnote is clear enough to add anything}
-^[Pythia 12b performs worse than its 6.9b variant, though this might be due to under-training at that size.
-Qwen 32B also performs about as well as Pythia 6.9b, it's not clear if this is due to model architecture or something else.]
-Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405 billion parameters to pass all of the tests.
-This matches previous post- and pre-training evaluations of the capabilities of large language models\todo{cite, Kaplan et al, Chincilla}, indicating that these tests are well distributed.
+Model performance on these tests is approximately logarithmic in model size: models of 2.8 billion parameters can pass about half the tests, but it takes more than 405
+\todo{can't say it like this. can't directly compare parameter counts between generations/architectures}
+billion parameters to pass all of the tests.
+This matches previous post- and pre-training evaluations of the capabilities of large language models\AS{cite, Kaplan et al, Chincilla AT:those cites are for loss, not evals!}, indicating that
+\AT{should we be plotting lpr? instead of raw pass rate? but log 15 is pretty small...}
+these tests are well distributed.

 ![A bar graph showing how the Pythia models perform in mypy vs mypy++](images/hl_mypy_vs_grep_models.svg){#fig:hl_mypy}

+\todo{let's merge these figures}
-In [@Fig:hl_mypy], we can see the test result for the pythia models using the mypy and mypy++ type systems ([@Fig:hl_scale] uses mypy++).
+In [@Fig:hl_mypy], we see the test result for the pythia models using the mypy and mypy++ type systems.
 As we expected, the mypy results (red bar) are always above the mypy++ results (blue bar), as mypy++ is a stricter type system.
 There are six tests in the dataset involving non-annotated functions, and using the weaker mypy typesystem causes up to five more